New York Giants News

 Not to be outdone, the Giants have held strong rivalries with both the Washington Redskins and Dallas Cowboys.
 These rivalries have given NFL fans numerous memorable games over the years.

 2020-2021 NFL season is certainly going to be one to remember for the Giants.

-First-year Head Coach Joe Judge takes the helm in the post-Eli Manning era.
-The future Hall of Famer announced his retirement in January after a 16-year career with the G Men.
+First-year Head Coach Joe Judge took the helm in the post-Eli Manning era.
 Judge, the former Special Teams Coordinator of the New England Patriots, has his work cut out for him.

 2021 Giants Super Bowl Odds

-With what will surely become a unique NFL season during the times of COVID-19, the 2020 season kicked off in September.
-At the beginning of the season, DraftKings set the Giants odds of winning the 2021 Super Bowl at +8000.
 For those new to sports betting in New York, this is not promising.
-But, the Giants chances were set the same at the start of the season as the Jets.
+But, the Giants’ chances to win the Super Bowl are nearly the same as the Jets.
+Despite the Jets’ horrific season going 2-14 and the Giants going 6-10.
 In the end, it just might not be the year for New York football fans.